akjmicro/dclang/README.md

 TODO:

-  * open/read/write/close to the filesystem
+  * open/read/write/close to the filesystem (importing code is implemented)
   * hashing/hash tables (dictionaries)
-  * more time functions (e.g. date, sleep, etc.)
+  * more time functions (e.g. date, calendar stuff, etc.)
   * more string functions, as needed (basic saving and typing is all we have at the moment, so I mean things like splitting, searching, etc.)
   * just about everything a usuable language will need, or at least, the